Seguleh/Order-Itinerary/README.md

 # Order-Itinerary
-Code to order and unordered list of tickets with origin and destination
+Code to order an unordered list of tickets with origin and destination (array)

+We assume:

+ - no loops
+ - always an origin and destination

+Its just a bunch of tickets that were dropped in the floor and now are all jumbled D: